Origami-Instructions.com spreading joy one fold at a time

 st-patricks-origami-16

-15) Now fold over the right hand edge to meet the center line:
+15) Now fold over the right side to meet the center line:

 st-patricks-origami-17

 16) Do the same for the left edge.
-Fold edge to meet center line:
+Fold left side to meet center line:

 st-patricks-origami-18